deep-learning-mit/staging/_posts/2023-11-08-increasing-context-length-for-transformers.md

 With the longer input contexts, all three models had worse performance when trained for the same number of epochs.
 However, both Gaussian models managed to achieve approximately the same loss as the original model.
 This again suggests that Gaussian attention is a valid approximation of the standard attention matrix.

 We further investigated whether the performance of the Gaussian models degraded rapidly when using a smaller number of layers and attention heads.
 Logically, increasing the number of attention heads would help mask bad attention patterns formed by the Gaussian sampling strategy.
 For example, although the sampling process selects tokens $j$ near token $i$ with high probability, it is possible that some attention head $x$ does not select the relevant tokens for a token $i$.
 With the addition of more attention heads, a different head may compensate for the bad head by operating on the correct tokens.
 Increasing the number of attention layers similarly increases the number of attention heads, where good heads can compensate for bad ones.
-However, experiments showed that even with one layer and one attention head, the Gaussian models were able to achieve approximately the same performance as the base model.
+Experiments showed that even with one layer and one attention head, the Gaussian models were able to achieve approximately the same performance as the base model.

 | Model    | Input Type | Epochs | # Heads | # Layers | Training Loss | Validation Loss |
 |----------|------------|--------|---------|----------|---------------|-----------------|